kubeshop/botkube-docs/docs/usage/filters/index.md

 # Filters

-Filters allows you to process incoming events and filter out the ones you don't want to see.
+Filters allow you to process incoming events and filter out the ones you don't want to see.
 To read how to develop your own filter, see the [Custom filter development](./development.md) guide.

 ## Manage filters